Stanley Salmons

 Stanley Salmons (born 1939) is a British academic and scientist.
 A Professor Emeritus of Medical Cell Biology at Liverpool University, he is known for his pioneering research in the neurology, biochemistry and physiology of skeletal muscle.
 In 1967 he designed the first implantable neuromuscular stimulator and in 1969 he "was the first to introduce the design of the buckle-type transducer for recording directly in vivo tendon forces in animals."
 His 1976 work with the implanted electrical "pacemakers" on rabbit muscles (published in Nature) clarified the relationship between nerve signals and muscle chemistry and established the adaptive nature of skeletal muscle.
+The associated changes in myosin isoforms overturned the accepted notion that a terminally differentiated tissue was incapable of re-expressing its genome.

 Life and career

 Salmons was born in Lower Clapton, east London, and was educated at St. Marylebone Grammar School.
 He was awarded a Royal Scholarship to attend the Imperial College in London, from which he graduated in physics and went on to gain a D.I.C. in Electronics and Communications.
 Salmons later attended the University College London on a Nuffield Foundation bursary, where he graduated with a master's degree in physiology.
 He was then appointed to a research fellowship in the Department of Anatomy, University of Birmingham, where he subsequently held a Stothert Research Fellowship of the Royal Society.
 He also worked for a time in the Department of Physiology at Harvard Medical School.